JithLord/jithlord/README.md

 ### Hi there 👋 I'm Jith Lord

 - 🔭 I’m currently exploring the field of CyberSec
-- 👯 I’m looking to collaborate on projects based on AI and ML
+- 👯 I’m looking to collaborate on projects based on AI & ML, CyberSecurity
--  Checkout my website: www.jithlord.ml
 - 📫 Reach me at 308rwe3oa@relay.firefox.com

 </br></br>